 Frequently Asked Questions

 Imagine waking up this morning and flipping through your Bible only to find that it’s empty.
 A blank book.
 For some 300 million people all over the world this is a reality: there is no translation of the Bible in their language.
-There are over 100 languages in Cameroon that still need language work done.
+There are hundreds of languages in central Africa that still need language work done.
 The need is great!

 What are you doing?